trek-view/basecamp/_posts/2020-05-29-call-for-trekkers-summer-autumn.md

 The lockdown gave me a long time to reflect on the work we do here at Trek View.

-And I realised something, [some of the best escapes are on your doorstep](/case-studies/2020/gb/aldershot-byelaws-review).
+And I realised something, [some of the best escapes can be found on your doorstep](/case-studies/2020/gb/aldershot-byelaws-review).

 Even in big cities, small squares of greenery can offer a huge respite from the inside of your home and your head.